 One intriguing conundrum of which I was unaware at the time was the variant UK and US versions of “Rubber Soul”, on which mountains of verbiage have been written.
 I’d like to toss my 2₵ on the pile of the ‘Which is Better?’ compost.

 No question – the US version is much more organic stylistically than its British cousin.
 British LPs usually had 14 cuts, American ones only 12 (perhaps out of fear of fidelity loss due to “groove-cramming”.
 It wouldn’t be until “Sgt Pepper” that The Beatles would have enough artistic control over the packaging of their music to ensure that the same version of the album would be released on both sides of the pond.
-Here are the two versions – only UK in red, only US in green.
+Here are the two versions of “Rubber Soul” – only UK in red, only US in aqua.

 |1.
-Drive My Car
+Drive My Car|

 3. You Won’t See Me